Planning can make your retirement dreams possible

 How much money will you need to retire?

-How much money you’ll need to retire has a lot to do with how much super you’ve saved and the lifestyle you’d like to live.
+How much money you’ll need to retire, has a lot to do with the lifestyle you’d like to live.
+And once you understand what you’re likely spend in retirement you can look at the types of income streams you will rely on.

-It’s possible to get by on the age pension and other government subsidies, but keep in mind the age pension is currently set at around 28 % of the average full time wage of AUD$78,832 (excluding bonuses and overtime).
+It may be possible to get by on the Age Pension and other government subsidies, but keep in mind the Age Pension (for a single person) is currently set at around 29 % of the Australian average full time wage of AUD$78,8321 (excluding bonuses and overtime).

-Assuming you have some savings and super, how much should you set aside?
+So how much will you need in annual income in retirement?
 If you already have a personal or household budget, try updating the information to reflect your predicted spending in retirement.
 While your work costs will be reduced or even eliminated, you’ll spend more in other areas, for example, medical costs, travel and maybe some ‘adventuring’.

-As a rule, most people need around 67% of their pre-retirement income to maintain the standard of living they enjoyed before they stopped working, according to Moneysmart.
+As a guide most people need around 67% of their pre-retirement income to maintain the standard of living they enjoyed before they stopped working, according to Moneysmart.

 A good place to start is our budget planner.
 Alternatively, MoneySmart have a range of calculators which can help you plan for your retirement goals.